Skip to content

 These tools can help you establish and monitor a data governance framework:

-2. Perform regular data audits and profiling
+2. Perform regular data profiling and audits

 For best results, we strongly recommend creating audit schedules for different systems, including your CRM, ERP, and DWH platforms.